 2. Offering a variety of resources

-The organisation needs to have enough tools and resources to meaningfully customise and tailor support provided based on their workforce’s needs.
-As well as offering a range of topics – from relationships to productivity, physical health to sleep – there should also be a breadth of formats for people to engage with – be it video, audio, text or interactive.
+Your organisation needs to have enough tools and resources to meaningfully customise and tailor support provided based on their workforce’s needs.
+As well as offering a range of topics – from relationships to productivity, physical health to sleep – there should also be a breadth of formats for people to engage with, be it video, audio, text or interactive.
 Ideally these should be available digitally and in bites-size formats to enhance the user experience.

 3. Providing the right care

-Based on the data gathered from our assessments and the resources available, we’re able to customise our wellbeing programme for each employee.
-Our level of personalisation increases with the detail of data and variety of resources.
+Based on the data gathered from our assessments and the resources available, you can customise your wellbeing programme for each employee.
+The level of personalisation increases with the detail of data and variety of resources.
 For instance, measuring mental wellbeing across a range of different areas, such as sleep, coping, health, fulfilment, calmness, happiness, and connection, will enable you to assess the whole person and provide tailored support accordingly.

 4. Making a personal plan